Archduke Leo Karl of Austria: Later life

 He lived on a portion of the Żywiec family estate that he and his brother, Albrecht, inherited from their father.
 Leo raised his children as Germans.
-He died of tuberculosis on the 28 April 1939 at his estate in Bestwina, in southern Poland.
+He died of tuberculosis on 28 April 1939 at his estate in Bestwina, in southern Poland.
 Since he did not leave a will, the property was inherited by his wife Maja.

 He was buried in the local cemetery in Bestwina, a countryside plot belonging to his family.
-Bestwina was also the location of the palace where he and his family moved to in 1933, after the death of his father, Karl Stefan.